brett932/cscript/README.md

 #CScript
 Simple tool used to execute single file C programs using shebang line: `#!/usr/bin/cscript`
 ## Requirements
-* Linux operating system
+1. Linux operating system

-  tested on ubuntu 16.04, other linux based operating systems should work fine
+   Tested on ubuntu 16.04, other linux based operating systems should work fine

-* bash
+2. bash

    The file cscript us a bash shell script.

-* gcc
+3. gcc

    Neded to compile the c code
   To install on ubuntu use:
 ```bash
 sudo apt install build-essential